CleasbyCode/pdvzip/README.md

 # pdvzip
-Embed a ZIP/JAR file within a PNG image, to create a *tweetable* and "[*executable*](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files)" PNG-ZIP/JAR polyglot file.
+Embed a ZIP or JAR file within a PNG image, to create a *tweetable* and "[*executable*](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files)" PNG polyglot file.

 Post the image on **X/Twitter** and a few other hosting sites, which will retain the embedded archive.